Frederick McKinley Jones

 Frederick McKinley Jones (May 17, 1893 – February 21, 1961) was an American inventor, entrepreneur, engineer, winner of the National Medal of Technology, and an inductee of the National Inventors Hall of Fame.
-Jones innovated mobile refrigeration technology.
-He received 61 patents, 40 for refrigeration technology.
-He co-founded Thermo King and also served as a Sergeant in World War I.
+He innovated mobile refrigeration technology.
+Jones received 61 patents, including 40 for refrigeration technology, and also revolutionized the cinema industry by creating a superior sound system for projectors at the time.
+Jones co-founded Thermo King and also served as a sergeant in World War I. Due to his contributions to refrigeration technology, Jones is called the "Father of Refrigerated Transportation", and the "King of Cool".

 Early life

-Jones was born in Covington, Kentucky on May 17, 1893, to an Irish father and African-American mother.
-Little is known about his mother who left his life when he was a child.
+Jones was born in Covington, Kentucky, on May 17, 1893, to an Irish father and African-American mother.
+Little is known about his mother who left his life when Jones was a child.
 His father, John Jones, was a railroad worker who struggled to raise him on his own.
 Jones was raised by a Catholic priest, Father Ryan, at a rectory in Cincinnati, Ohio, near Covington.
-Father Ryan took in Jones by age eight, and two years later John Jones died.
-Jones left school after 6th grade, at age 11.
-He went to nearby Cincinnati, Ohio.
-There he worked odd jobs including a role as a garage cleaning boy.
-By age 14 Jones was working as an automobile mechanic and was later named garage foreman.
+Father Ryan took in Jones around the age of seven, and two years later, John Jones died.
+Jones left school at age 11 after the sixth grade.
+He went to nearby Cincinnati, Ohio, working odd jobs including a role as a garage cleaning boy.
+By age 14, Jones was working as an automobile mechanic and was later named garage foreman.
 Jones was largely self taught.

 Career

 Mechanical engineer

 In 1912, Jones moved to Hallock, Minnesota, where he worked as a mechanic on a 50000 acre farm.
 The farm was owned by James J. Hill, who was also owner of the Great Northern Railroad.
-Jones' proximity to the Hill and the railroad facilitated his education in electricity and steam locomotive engines.
-He lived there for over 20 years and would later say in a newspaper article that Hallock was a place "where a man … [was] judged more on his character and ability than on the color of his skin."
+Jones' proximity to Hill and the railroad facilitated his education in electricity and steam locomotive engines.
+Jones lived there for over 20 years and would later say in a newspaper article that Hallock was a place "where a man … [was] judged more on his character and ability than on the color of his skin."
+He was locally known as "Casey" due to a remark by a railroad engineer he met while working at Hill Farm (see also Casey Jones).
 Jones received his engineering license at age 20.
 He later upgraded his license to the highest grade.